hashicorp/private-terraform-enterprise/README.md

 1. On Ubuntu, it sets SELinux to permissive mode.
 (This is not required on RHEL.)
 1. It installs the psql utility, connects to the PostgreSQL database, and creates the three required schemas needed by PTFE.

-At this point, some different things happen depending on whether an online or airgapped installation is being done.
+At this point, different things happen depending on whether an online or airgapped installation is being done.<sup>1</sup>
 * In an an [online](https://www.terraform.io/docs/enterprise/private/install-installer.html#run-the-installer-online) installation, the script downloads the PTFE installer using curl and then runs the installer which installs both Docker and PTFE.
-* In an [airgapped](https://www.terraform.io/docs/enterprise/private/install-installer.html#run-the-installer-airgapped) installation, the script downloads docker, the airgap bundle, and the replicated bootstrapper (replicated.tar.gz) from the PTFE source bucket, installs docker, and then runs the installer.
+* In an [airgapped](https://www.terraform.io/docs/enterprise/private/install-installer.html#run-the-installer-airgapped) installation, the script downloads docker, the airgap bundle, and the replicated bootstrapper (replicated.tar.gz) from the PTFE source bucket, installs docker, and then runs the installer which installs PTFE.

 In either case, the installer uses the replicated.conf, ptfe-settings.json, and ptfe-license.rli files that the script previously wrote to disk.

-Note: Currently, only the online installation is supported.
-We expect to support airgapped installations soon.
+The script then enters a loop, testing the availability of the PTFE app with a curl command.
+When that finishes, the script uses the TFE API to create the first site admin user, a TFE API token for this user, and the first organization.
+This leverages the [Initial Admin Creation Token](https://www.terraform.io/docs/enterprise/private/automating-initial-user.html) (IACT).
+At this point, the generated API token could be used to automate additional PTFE configuration.

 ## Prerequisites
 You need to have the following things before running the first stage Terraform code in the [network](./examples/aws/network) directory of this repository: